Olympus E-M10 II vs Panasonic ZS100

 It is notable that the E-M10 II has a hotshoe, while the ZS100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-M10 II and the ZS100 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 II and the ZS100 have been discontinued, but can regularly be found used on ebay.
 The E-M10 II was replaced by the Olympus E-M10 III, while the ZS100 was followed by the Panasonic ZS200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M10 II and ZS100 can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Panasonic ZS100 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M10 II and the Panasonic ZS100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.